Skip to content

 Returns the expected signal dimensions.

-If the model is an instance of SerializableModel and has an init_params attribute containing the key "n_dims", this property returns the value associated with "n_dims".
+If the model is an instance of SerializableModel and has an init_params attribute containing the key "n_dims", this property returns its value.
 Otherwise, it defaults to 2.

 Returns: